History of the New York Jets: Road to Super Bowl III

 In 1967, Namath threw a then-record 4,007 yards as the Jets posted their first winning record, 8–5–1.
 The Jets led the division until running back Emerson Boozer was injured against the Chiefs on November 6, which meant opposing teams were able to concentrate on the passing threat from Namath.

-In 1968, Werblin's co-owners gave him an ultimatum – either buy them out or be bought out.
+In 1968, Werblin's co-owners gave him an ultimatum: either buy them out or be bought out.
 He chose the latter option, reportedly profiting $1.4 million for his 1963 investment of $250,000.
-Prior to Werblin's departure, the Jets had considered firing Ewbank.
+Before Werblin's departure, the Jets had considered firing Ewbank.
 They attempted to secure Green Bay Packers coach Vince Lombardi, but Lombardi decided to remain in Green Bay one more season.
 The season started with the usual three road games due to the team's status as secondary tenant to the Mets at Shea Stadium.
 The Jets rose to the top of the AFL East; they had lost only two games by mid-November and built a three-game lead over second-place Houston.
 New York's next game was at Oakland.
 In what became known as the Heidi Game, the Jets took a 32–29 lead with 68 seconds left, only to have Oakland score two touchdowns to win the game.
 However, the touchdowns went unseen by much of the national TV audience, as NBC had switched at 7:00 p.m. to a TV movie of Heidi.
 Nevertheless, the Jets won their remaining games to finish 11–3.
 In the playoffs, the Jets defeated the Raiders for the AFL Championship at Shea Stadium, 27–23, a game in which Namath threw three touchdowns, including the game winner to Don Maynard in the fourth quarter.